michaelnisi/gitgo/README.md

 ### Event:'error'
     function (err) {}

-Emitted if there was an error receiving data.
+Emitted if there was an error.

 ### Event:'data'
     function (data) {}

-Emits data from `stdout` and `stderr`.
+Emits data from `stdout` and `stderr` of the child process.

 ### Event:'end'
     function () {}